Generating Attribute-Aware Human Motions from Textual Prompt: Related Work

 \section{Related Work}

 \textbf{Human Motion Generation}.
 Generating realistic human motion that aligns with specific control signals has been a longstanding problem.
 A prominent focus is text-to-motion generation.
-Early works~\cite{ahuja2019language2pose, ghosh2021synthesis, tevet2022motionclip, petrovich2022temos, tmr, yu2024exploring, qian2023breaking} primarily focused on establishing a joint embedding space for motion sequences and texts.
-For example, MotionCLIP~\cite{tevet2022motionclip} aligns human motion embeddings with the CLIP latent space using cosine similarity loss.
+Early works~\cite{tevet2022motionclip, petrovich2022temos, tmr, yu2024exploring} primarily focused on establishing a joint embedding space for motion sequences and texts.
+Recent development has been dominated by autoregressive models and diffusion models.
+The former~\cite{humanml3d, huang2024controllable, humantomato} represent motions with discrete tokens and implement text-to-motion generation via next token prediction, while diffusion models~\cite{jin2023act, yuan2023physdiff, zhang2023finemogen,wang2023fg, karunratanakul2023guided, mld, xie2023towards,xie2023omnicontrol, liang2024omg,huang2024stablemofusion} perform denoising in the motion space or latent space to generate natural and smooth human motions.
+Recently, some studies~\cite{zhong2024smoodi, guo2024generative, kim2024most, song2024arbitrary} explore style-based motion models, emphasizing how an action is performed (\textit{e.g.}, proud, depressed, angry).
+Yet, style refers to subjective intent behind an action, while attributes determine the objective inherent biomechanics (\emph{e.g.}, child and the elderly naturally differ in stride length, joint range, and expressiveness).